AnowarCST/moodle-quizaccess_proctoring/README.md

 # Moodle Proctoring

-Moodle quizaccess proctoring is a plugin to capture the user image via webcam to identify who is attemping the Moodle Quiz.
-It will capture the piture automatically in every 30 seconds and store as PNG image.
+Moodle proctoring is a quizaccess plugin to capture the user's picture via webcam to identify who is attempting the Moodle Quiz.
+It will capture the picture automatically every 30 seconds and store it as a PNG image.

-This plugin will help you to capture some random picture via webcam when student/user is attempting the Quiz.
+This plugin will help you to capture random pictures via webcam when the student/user is attempting the Quiz.
 Before starting the quiz, it will ask for camera permission.
-By accepcting the permission you will be able to see your picture and you can continue to answer the questions.
-It will act as a video recording service, like everything is captureing so user will don't try to do anyting suspecious during the exam.
+By accepting the permission you will be able to see your picture and you can continue to answer the questions.
+It will act as a video recording service like everything is capturing so the user will don't try to do anything suspicious during the exam.

 <p align="center">
 <img src="https://i.imgur.com/Vnw0Fhc.png">
 </p>

+## Features
+- Capture user/student images via web camera
+- Can't access quiz if the user does not allow the camera
+- Admin report and check any suspicious activity
+- Webservice API for external call
+- Images are stored in Moodledata as a small png image

 ## Configuration